 - 3/4 teaspoon freshly ground pepper

 - Make glaze by whisking all glaze ingredients in a saucepan until sugar dissolves.
 Reserve 1/3 cup glaze mixture, then simmer remaining glaze over med heat until slightly thickened, about 5 minutes.
 Cover and keep warm.

-- Heat oil in a skillet over med heat; cook onion until golden.
-Add garlic and cook until fragrant.
-Transfer to a mixing bowl to cool.
+- Heat oil in a skillet over med heat; cook onion until golden at the edges.
+Add garlic and cook one more minute.
+Remove from heat and set aside to cool.